All Episodes

 This has to do with immigration.

-See, the the the uh the the thought the Democrats thought was that they're gonna attack on something Republicans dead set up against on illegal immigration to what something everybody is for, and that's health care for the first response.
+See, the thought, the Democrats thought was that they're going to attack on something Republicans dead set up against on illegal immigration to what something everybody is for, and that's health care for the first responders.

 So it's a trick.

-Well, the fact of the matter is a bunch of Democrats defected on this, and Wiener is out there ripping into the Republicans for having the thing fail.
+Well, the fact of the matter is a bunch of Democrats defected on this, and Weiner is out there ripping into the Republicans for having the thing fail.

 I love this.

-And it's just you talk about uh remember the culture corruption, Nancy Pelosi.
+And it's just, you talk about, remember the culture corruption, Nancy Pelosi.

-It's amazing to me how little well, it actually it's not amazing.
+It's amazing to me how little, well, in action, it's not amazing.

-It's amazing how um how infrequently here the partisan political operatives disguised as media, how little they talk about the culture of corruption on Capitol Hill.
+It's amazing how infrequently here the partisan political operatives disguised as media how little they talk about the culture of corruption on Capitol Hill.

-That's a phrase fed them by Pelosi and company a few years back, take the house back when Mark Foley got involved with the pages, and all there was was emails, by the way, didn't really get involved with the pages and George Allen with Makaka and all that.
+That's a phrase fed them by Pelosi and company a few years back, Take the House Back when Mark Foley got involved with the Pages.

-Wrangell is gonna, he's saying that the uh ethics gonna sue them for violating his constitutional rights for not giving him enough time.
+Wrangel is going to, he's saying that the ethics committee is going to sue them for violating his constitutional rights for not giving him enough time.

 The investigation's only gone on two and a half years, but he hasn't been given enough time.